AntJanus/WebDevelopment.META/Book/3-Getting Employed/1-avenues-to-employment.md

 Interestingly, direct contact positions are usually "passive employment", meaning that you'll most likely be competing against a small number of other developers since the company is most likely not aggresively trying to find someone.

-There are SOME detractors, such as job listings being out of date, difficulty of finding companies that are hiring (this is VERY important to know), and most of all, it's the passivity may translate to casual interest in hiring you, this means that you may not get immediate responses or timely progression through the hiring process.
+There are *some* detractors, such as job listings being out of date, difficulty of finding companies that are hiring (this is *very* important to know), and most of all, it's the passivity may translate to casual interest in hiring you, this means that you may not get immediate responses or timely progression through the hiring process.

+####Job posting sites

-**Job posting sites** Job posting sites such as Monster.com, Indeed, and LinkedIn are great sites in terms of finding a job because they offer a great variety of jobs that will appeal to a number of your skills.
+Job posting sites such as Monster.com, Indeed, and LinkedIn are great sites in terms of finding a job because they offer a great variety of jobs that will appeal to a number of your skills.
 If you're on the fence about going into UI development or just plain Javascript development, you can find jobs for both and understand your prospects for both.

 It's also a great way to apply to many different companies and wait for feedback.
-Simply put: this is the easiest way to find a job.
+Simply put: this is the easiest way to apply for a job.
 The positive part about this process is that if a company posts on one of these sites, it's almost guaranteed they want to fill that position ASAP.
 The problem is, there are a great many developers applying for jobs precisely this way, that means a lot of competition.
 On top of that, the top roles are hidden from you or immediately fulfilled.

 Another issue is that many of these postings may be recruiter sponsored, meaning that a company hired a recruiting company and that company posted as the original prospective employer.
 This means that when you think you're talking to a representative of the employer, you're actually talking to a third party that may have its own intentions.

 I definitely recommend this method as a backup for other methods, or as a way to find your first job.

+Note that your chances of finding a solid position may increase if you use developer-centric job sites instead of generic ones.
+Check the resources in the back for a list.
+If you're too lazy, there's a decent Git repository that's constantly updated and has a great list of [job boards](https://github.com/lukasz-madon/awesome-remote-job/#job-boards).

+####Contacting recruiters

-**Contacting recruiters** Some job posting sites are actually sites made by recruiting companies.
+Some job posting sites are actually sites made by recruiting companies.
 Or you may get in touch with a recruiter and talk to them about your opportunities.
 Due to the lucrative nature of the tech field, there is no shortage of willing recruiters.

 The cool thing about recruiters is that they often know about "hidden" positions, these are job postings that companies don't necessarily advertise anywhere but there is an unspoken internal need for these positions.
 For instance, a Lead Developer position may not be posted on Monster.com but the hiring manager at company X may mention to a recruiter that they "should really get someone for this position".